Atelfo/Atelfo.github.io/_posts/2022-09-14-innovation-and-the-cone-snail.md

 How can a sea snail's shell be a disruptive technology?
 In what way can a region of ocean be described as an innovative economy?
 These are some of the questions that Geerat J. Vermeij tackles in his book "[Nature: an economic history](https://www.goodreads.com/book/show/2147472.Nature)" (NaEH).

 Professor Vermeij is one of the world's foremost experts on marine molluscs and an interesting character in his own right; blind since childhood, he studies the diverse shapes and structures of gastropod shells by touch.
-Throughout his career, Professor Vermeij has had an interest in applying economic concepts to the biological sciences, and NaEH is the synthesis of what he's learned by doing so.
-In seeking to understand what is true of both productive ecosystems and economies, he has sketched the outlines of a general theory of innovation, a theory which I will lay out in this post, starting with a way of thinking about innovation as a physical space.
+Throughout his career, Professor Vermeij has had an interest in applying economic concepts to the biological sciences, and NaEH is the synthesis of what he's learned in the process.
+In seeking to understand what is true of both productive ecosystems and economies, he has sketched the outlines of a general theory of innovation which I'll spend most of this post elaborating on, starting with a way of thinking about innovation as a physical space.

 Imagine a vast flat plain full of shells of all forms, with closely (evolutionarily) related shells located physically close together.
 At the centre of this *"shell space"* you find the first shell to ever evolve, perhaps little more than a stubby scale of calcium carbonate.
 As you pick your way outwards, you pass steadily more elaborate shells until you eventually reach intricate, beautiful, and highly adapted forms like those of the *Murex* genus.
 Sometimes you find regressions in form too: simple shells with complex ancestors.
 Exploring further, you come across gaps in the landscape for "undiscovered" shell types, forms that could have existed but never managed to evolve for one reason or another.
 The shells that surround these voids are nature's failed experiments; strange or inferior forms that weren't good enough to propagate.